Normandy massacres: Ardenne Abbey massacre

 The column of Canadian POWs continued their journey into captivity, eventually being herded into the courtyard of the Ardenne Abbey, where Meyer had an advanced command post.
 After being searched, they were allowed to put their hands down, smoke, and walk around the courtyard.
 After around 30 minutes, some military police officers approached the Canadians and asked for volunteers.
 They refused to say what they wanted volunteers for, so nobody stepped forward.
 The Germans responded by choosing ten POWs at random, who were from the North Nova Scotia Highlanders and the Sherbrooke Highlanders, and took them away from the main group of POWs.
 The Germans proceeded to interrogate one POW at a time, then execute them.
 The first six were bludgeoned to death, and the last four were shot in their heads; the Germans then executed an eleventh POW who had stayed behind because he was seriously wounded.

 The next day, on June 8, another group of seven POWs were executed.
 SS Private Jan Jesionek saw two comrades escort the prisoners into a stall adjoining the abbey.
 One of the troopers reported to Meyer, who angrily remarked "What do we do with these prisoners; they only eat up our rations?"
 He had a whispered conversation with one of his officers, then loudly declared "In the future, no prisoners are to be taken!"

-The officer Meyer spoke with proceeded to interrogate the seven prisoners, but was unsatisfied with their responses.
+The officer who spoke with Meyer proceeded to interrogate the seven prisoners, but was unsatisfied with their responses.
 A few minutes later, the officer called out a name.
 The prisoner walked into the nearby garden, and when he turned the corner he was shot in the back of his head by a machine pistol.
 This tipped the prisoners off to their fate, and as each name was called, the man in question went down the line of his comrades and firmly shook each of their hands.
 According to Jesionek, none of the men begged for their lives or tried to escape.

 Putot-en-Bessin murders

 Chateau d'Audrieu

 The first executions after the Battle of Putot-en-Bessin occurred in the afternoon of June 8.
 A group of 24 Canadian and two British prisoners were brought to the Chateau d'Audrieu, where the Germans set up their battalion headquarters.
-SS Major Gerhard Bremer spoke English, and conducted the interrogations with the prisoners.
+Bremer spoke English and conducted the interrogations with the prisoners.
 The first group of three POWs to be questioned included Major Frederick Hodge, who commanded the Royal Winnipeg Rifles' A Company.
-Shortly after 2:00 PM, the three prisoners were marched single file, with their hands raised, to a cluster of trees and shrubs on the grounds of the chateau.
+Shortly after 14:00, the three prisoners were marched single file, with their hands raised, to a cluster of trees and shrubs on the grounds of the chateau.
 They were then executed by a makeshift firing squad composed of their guards.
 Two of the victims turned around at the last moment to face their killers.